expo/expo/docs/versions/unversioned/guides/configuring-ota-updates.md

 }
 ```

-Note that `checkAutomatically: "onErrorRecovery"` will be ignored in the Expo client, although the imperative Updates methods will still function normally.
+Note that `checkAutomatically: "ON_ERROR_RECOVERY"` will be ignored in the Expo client, although the imperative Updates methods will still function normally.

 ## Disabling Updates